krasp-ai/helpme/README.md

 - Literature review: where do we want to position our paper?
 In the automatic LLM evaluation space, interpretability, or ...?
 - Langchain generation code: given a job title and description, create a list of tasks and corresponding challenges?
 - User interface: built into Krasp.ai or via Gradio
+- Create examples of good benchmarks: define what a useful benchmark would be.

 ## License